Red-Menace/AppleScriptObjC-Stuff/Scripts/README.md

 	* NSWindow, NSStatusBar, NSMenu, NSTimer, NSTextField, NSMutableAttributedString, NSDictionary, NSFont, NSColor.
 * *MenuBar Timer - similar to TimerDisplay, but provides a menu bar status item countdown timer with adjustable times and alarm sounds/scripts.
     * NSStatusBar, NSMenu with submenus, NSTimer, NSUserDefaults, NSMutableAttributedString, NSSound.
-* *AlertLib - an NSAlert library.
-Performs an NSAlert with optional TextField, ComboBox, CheckBox, or RadioButton accessory views.
+* *AlertLib - a NSAlert library.
+Performs a NSAlert with optional TextField, ComboBox, CheckBox, or RadioButton accessory views.
 Can be used as a script library.
 	* NSAlert, NSTextField, NSSecureTextField, NSComboBox, NSButton, NSTimer, NSBox, NSMutableDictionary, NSImage.
+* *Choose from List Alert - A NSAlert with a tableView accessory view to approximate AppleScript's "choose from list".
+   * NSAlert, NSTableView, NSScrollView, NSMutableArray, NSMutableDIctionary, NSMutableAttributedString, NSMutableParagraphStyle
 * *Popover - shows a popover at a button when it is clicked.
 	* NSWindow, NSButton, NSTextField, NSView,NSViewController, NSPopover, NSFont, NSColor